mrocklin/mrocklin.github.io/index.md

 ---
 layout: default
-title: Interests
 ---

-I build and maintain parallel computing infrastructure for Python’s open source ecosystem.
-This is part of a broader effort to increase accessibility of numerical methods to science and policy practitioners.
+I build and maintain open source software for Python’s data science ecosystem.
+This is part of a broader effort to increase accessibility to computation, accelerate science, and enable more informed policy decisions.

 ### Work